Stewards of Sustainability

 Fraser and Becky Murray are founding members of Sea to Cedar and Nimmo Bay works closely with the foundation on various local projects in a funding capacity and with substantial in-kind donations.
 Sea to Cedar works with a broad network on collaborative projects that support community driven stewardship.
-We are most involved with the coastal carnivore conservation and mapping project and collecting and documenting salmon genetics as a part of the Catch, Clip, Release initiative.
+We are most involved with the coastal carnivore conservation and mapping project and collecting and documenting salmon genetics with the Catch, Clip, Release initiative.

 The coastal carnivore project is a collaborative effort with conservation biologists and volunteers to collect bear DNA samples using non-invasive hair snagging stations.
 By understanding the territorial habits and diets of these large but vulnerable animals we can help shape decisions at a legislative level—the research can help determine park boundaries and protect areas of wilderness habitat from logging and development.
 Nimmo Bay guests can participate by collecting hair samples, checking the wildlife cameras in our region and by choosing to support bear viewing lodges.

 Salmon are the backbone of the coastal ecosystems.
 The salmon genetics program is building a robust genetic library for salmon species in the understudied populations of the Broughton Archipelago and beyond.
 The information contained in salmon DNA helps make management decisions about salmon, their rivers and their recovery.
-Nimmo Bay and our guests contribute to this research by collecting small fin clippings from some of the most remote river, rich in DNA information, before releasing the salmon back to the river.
-We have unparalleled access to hard to reach rivers and visit them frequently which allows us to play a significant role in the Catch, Clip, Release program.
+Nimmo Bay and our guests contribute to this research by collecting small fin clippings from some of the most remote rivers, rich in DNA information, before releasing the salmon back to the river.
+We have unparalleled access to these rivers and visit them frequently, allowing us to play a significant role in the Catch, Clip, Release program.

 To learn more about Sea to Cedar, or to donate, please visit their website.